rob-myers/rob-myers.github.io/docs/plan.md

-# NOTE

-Will start new repo, using this one as a reference.
+## Project

-1. Our project will be called "three.js CLI" or similar.
+1. Our project will be called _three.js CLI_ or similar.
    > Interactive sessions for three.js

 2. Decouple `Brush` from mesh create/cut/delete.